Menu

 1. Secret Lagoon

-Despite the name, the Secret Lagoon is actually one of Iceland’s most popular hot spring destinations.
+Despite the name, the Secret Lagoon is actually one of Iceland’s most famous hot spring destinations.
 The lagoon is situated in the village of Flúðir, a 90-minute drive from Reykjavík.
 It is a great pitstop if you're taking a self-drive tour around the famed Golden Circle.

 Originally constructed in 1891, the Secret Lagoon is the oldest man-made pool in Iceland.
 You’ll love it for the moss-covered, natural surroundings.